noryev/module-sdxl-ipfs/readme.md

-# SDXL Turbo Pipeline: a lightweight model to
+# SDXL Turbo Pipeline: a lightweight model to generate prompt based photos

 Open a terminal and navigate to the directory containing these files.